SAG-KeLP/kelp-additional-algorithms/README.md

 In Batch Learning, the complete training dataset is supposed to be entirely available during the learning phase.
 In Online Learning individual examples are exploited one at a time to incrementally acquire the model.

+Moreover this project defines **LinearizationFunction** that can be used to approximate kernel spaces so projecting (potentially structured) examples into linear representations, i.e. vectors.

 Examples about the usage of the following algorithms, please refer to the project **kelp-full**.

 Batch Learning algorithms